peiyaoooo/daily-recording/PaperList.md

 Description: Fuse the image pair with the high compression quality and low compression quality without the aid of depth or disparity in an end-to-end framework.
 Averaged 2 dB higher than HEVC when QP=50.

+# Network basis
+- [x] Making Convolutional Networks Shift-Invariant Again
+Description: from my point of view, he proposed a method for anti-alias interpolation with convolutions.
+The key is to keep the upsampling or downsampling in a reproducable and reliable way.